 Installation of a Remote Hub is exactly the same as installation of a Gateway Hub.
-We recommend that you initialize Remote Hubs by connecting them to your Router and have them check in to download your network's information.
-If you don't initialize them, they'll still work, but it may take quite a while (hours) for them to connect to the mesh and work properly.
+You must initialize Remote Hubs by connecting them to your Router and have them check in to download your network's information.
+If you don't initialize them, they won't work.

 Once initialized, just plug the Hub's Power Supply into the wall, mount the Hub (high and in the clear), and run an Ethernet cable from the "POE" port of the Power Supply to the Hub.
 You can also connect any device you want to join the network into the "LAN" port of the Power Supply, and it will appear on the Hub's network.
 You can even connect an Ethernet switch to the LAN port of the Power Supply if you want to connect multiple devices.